viveksingh007e/greatWrork.html/README.md

 		await speakAndWait('Great!
 Relax now for 20 seconds', 22);

 		await speakAndWait('Lets start jumping for another 2 minutes.
 This is last set.
 Starting now!', 122);
-		await speakAndWait('Great!
-Relax now for 20 seconds', 22);

-        await speakAndWait('Terrific Work! we have completed today\'s exercise.
-See you !', 0);
+        await speakAndWait('Terrific Work! we have completed jumping exercise.
+See you again!', 0);

     } catch (error) {
         console.error('Error:', error);